-YouTube Channel — features things like Parent’s weekend sessions and videos from other Badger families about their transition as a parent with a new student.
+YouTube Channel — features things like Family Weekend sessions and videos from other Badger families about their transition as a parent with a new student.

 STAYING CONNECTED NEWSLETTER

 Each year we publish a Staying Connected newsletter, sent to parents of graduating students, which addresses the many ways that parents and families can stay engaged, informed, and connected to UW–Madison and to the vibrant Madison community.
-Parents are invited to remain part of the Parent Program for as long as they would like.
+Parents and family members are invited to remain part of the Parent and Family Program for as long as they would like.

 « Download the Staying Connected newsletter (PDF)